buildandtell/ahilapaati/content/interviews/4/kabir-das.en.md

 ### Who are you, and what do you do?

 I'm Kabir Das (22 year old).
 I identify myself as an entrepreneur & developer focusing on computer vision & incubatee of [Assam Startup - The Nest](http://startup.assam.gov.in/).
-I'm working full time for my startup, Cipher Studios developing a product for the Retail Industry and partly work as the Technical Consultant in a Marketing Agency, [Blindspot Media](mediablidspot.in).
+I'm currently working as the CTO for One Stop Kitchen Food & Technology Pvt.
+Ltd while working for my startup, Cipher Studios developing a product for the Retail Industry and partly work as the Technical Consultant in a Marketing Agency, [Blindspot Media](mediablidspot.in).

 ### What hardware do you use?